 Do you want to optimize your landing pages?
 If you have never heard of a “landing page” before, you are likely a newbie in online marketing.

-At times there is confusion between a landing page content and other web pages.
-To distinguish between these web pages more clearly, you need to understand the differences between organic traffic and paid search traffic.
+Sometimes, there is confusion between landing page content and other web pages.
+To distinguish between these web pages more clearly, you must understand the differences between organic and paid search traffic.

-As far as digital marketing is concerned, a landing page form is a single web page designed solely to perform a marketing campaign.
+Regarding digital marketing, a landing page form is a single web page designed solely to perform a marketing campaign.

-A landing page is where the visitor lands once they click on a directory such as Google AdWords on search result pages or similar pages.
+On a landing page, visitors land once they click on a directory, such as Google AdWords, on search result pages or similar pages.

 The makeup or design of a landing page SEO is quite simple.
-This puts landing pages in the best position to push up the conversion rate for Google AdWord campaigns.
+This puts landing pages in the best position to increase the conversion rate for Google AdWord campaigns.

 There are seven types of landing pages you can utilize on your site.
 Each one comes with benefits for your website.